-Internal audit reports the findings of its work in detail to local management at the conclusion of each piece of audit work and in summary to departmental and corporate management on a quarterly basis.
+Internal audit reports the findings of its work in detail to local management at the conclusion of each piece of audit work and in summary to departmental and corporate management on a regular basis.
 Summary reports are also provided to the General Purposes & Audit Committee four times per year.
-This includes the Director of Governance's annual report that contributes to the assurances underpinning the Annual Governance Statement of the Council.
+This includes the Head of Internal Audit's annual report that contributes to the assurances underpinning the Annual Governance Statement of the Council.